 The proteins do the work in the cells.
-They can be part of structures (such as cell walls, organelles, etc.).
+They can be part of structures (cell walls, organelles, etc.).

 They can regulate the reactions that take place in the cell.
-Or they can serve as enzymes, which speeds up reactions.
-Everything you see in an organism is made of proteins or is the result of a protein action.
+Or they can serve as enzymes, which speed up reactions.
+Everything you see in an organism is made of proteins or results from a protein action.

 DNA is a “universal language,” which means that the genetic code means the same in all organisms.
-It would be as if all the cookbooks around the world were written in a single language that everyone knew.
+It would be as if all the cookbooks worldwide were written in a single language that everyone knew.

 This characteristic is critical to the success of genetic engineering.
-When a gene for a desirable trait is taken from one organism and inserted into another organism, it gives the “receiving” organism the ability to express that same trait.
+When a gene for a desirable trait is taken from one organism and inserted into another, it gives the “receiving” organism the ability to express that trait.

 How is genetic engineering done?

-Genetic engineering, also called transformation, works by physically removing a gene from one organism and inserting it into another, giving it the ability to express the trait encoded by that gene.
+Genetic engineering, also called transformation, works by physically removing a gene from one organism and inserting it into another, allowing it to express the trait encoded by that gene.